mpi4py/mpi4py-fft/docs/source/introduction.rst

 As already mentioned mpi4py-fft is a Python module primarily for working with Fast Fourier Transforms (FFTs) of (large) multidimensional arrays.
 There is really no limit as to how large the arrays can be, just as long as there is sufficient computing powers available.
-Also, there are no limits as to how transforms are configured.
+Also, there are no limits as to how transforms can be configured.
 Just about any combination of transforms from the FFTW library is supported.
 Furthermore, mpi4py-fft can also be used simply to perform global redistributions (distribute and communicate) of large arrays with MPI, without